haystack/picker/README.md

 8. Using the same/similar colors multiple times: FIXED! <br>
 9. Add easy login option: DONE!<br>
 10. Would be nice to have all browsers read from same cookie<br>
-11. Need to clear all tag selections when clicking on a class for details <br>
+11. Need to clear all tag selections when clicking on a class for details: URGENT <br>
-12. Clicking on classes on calendar pulls up class details <br>
+12. Clicking on classes on calendar pulls up class details: URGENT <br>
 13. Clicking on empty squares will color the square and display the available classes during that timeblock.
 Toggle classes selected and deselected. <br>
-14. Need general code cleanup.<br>
+14. Need general code cleanup: URGENT BUT DO LAST<br>
 15. Insecure content loading issue: FIXED! <br>
 16. When moving to picker locker, change the login link to just https:// don't need the port like I had in scripts.
 Only scripts need the 444 port.<br>
 17. Make sure all secure content is under a login <br>